Getting ready to jump head first into maternity photography?! Read on for our 13 secrets to success!

 The best time to photograph maternity sessions is typically between 33-36 weeks into pregnancy.
 BUT make sure to consult with your client about any special circumstances surrounding the timing of her session.
 Clients expecting multiples or who have experienced complications in their pregnancy or who may be facing an early delivery may want to schedule their session a little bit sooner, so they don’t miss out—that’s okay too!
 Be flexible to each mother’s needs.

 I LOVE to shoot maternity sessions with my 50mm lens because it gives me so much versatility to handle a variety of angles, compositions and lighting situations.
 Maternity sessions can offer you much variety in lens choice—long lenses will work just as well and provide gorgeous compression, and wide-angle lenses can let you get in the whole scene.
 Just be careful of distortion with wider angle lenses—we don’t want to make mom look disproportionately large.
 For more on how to choose a portrait lens, check out this great tutorial!

 3. Camera Settings for Maternity Shoots

 These sessions can be a great place to practice shooting pretty wide open.
 Nothing like a gorgeous bokeh to place the focus on the mom to be and her beautiful bump!
-Just be careful to close up when needed to get all the important aspects/people in focus (like the dad to be and any siblings!) 😉 If you want to read more about camera setting, check out this awesome link!
+Just be careful to close up when needed to get all the important aspects/people in focus (like the dad to be and any siblings!) 😉 Check out this awesome link if you want to read more about camera setting!

 Suggest to Mom and Dad before the session bringing along a few special moments of their pregnancy like an ultrasound photo or a special object with baby’s name on it!
 These can add a special personal touch to the photos.
 This is a great question to ask when they inquire about your services or when you send a client questionnaire!
 You can even have a few on hand that you bring to a session just in case they can’t think of anything they’d like to include!
 Get creative and make sure you personalize it for each client.